 0 M. pruriens stands/ha (control) - MP0

-The field was cleared and left for two weeks for weed seedlings to re-establish, then Mucuna pruriens seeds were sown at two seeds per hole.
-Paraquat herbicide was then applied to kill the reestablished weeds to have clean field.
+The field was cleared and left for two weeks for weed seedlings to re-establish, and then Mucuna pruriens seeds were sown at two seeds per hole.
+Paraquat herbicide was then applied to kill the reestablished weeds to have a clean field.
 Poisoned baits were used for the control of rodents.
-Germination commenced at four days after sowing.
+Germination commenced four days after sowing.
 The M. pruriens plants were allowed to grow and establish for 42 days (before flowering) on the various treatment plots, after which the cover of plants was determined using the point intercept method (Floyd and Anderson, 1987).
 A straight metal rod was placed in five strategic locations within each plot and the number of times M. pruriens or other weed plants hit the rod were taken and recorded.
-The five strategic locations comprise of four positions along the two diagonals and one in the middle of each plot.
+The five strategic locations comprise four positions along the two diagonals and one in the middle of each plot.

-Mucuna pruriens plants were cut into tiny pieces, incorporated into the soil and allowed to decompose for three weeks.
+Mucuna pruriens plants were cut into tiny pieces, incorporated into the soil, and allowed to decompose for three weeks.
 Okra seeds were sown on each of the prepared plots at a 50 cm × 50 cm spacing.
-At seven weeks after sowing (WAS), the performance of okra was assessed using parameters plant height (cm), stem diameter (cm), dry weight (g), number of leaves, number of flowers and fruit weight (g) of okra.
-Weeds from each plot were harvested at soil level, encased in envelopes and dried in a Gallenkemp oven at 80°C to constant weight.
-The mettler top-loading balance (Mettler P1210) was used to weigh the oven-dehydrated weed samples.
+At seven weeks after sowing (WAS), the performance of okra was assessed using parameters plant height (cm), stem diameter (cm), dry weight (g), number of leaves, number of flowers, and fruit weight (g) of okra.
+Weeds from each plot were harvested at soil level, encased in envelopes, and dried in a Gallenkemp oven at 80°C to constant weight.
+The Mettler top-loading balance (Mettler P1210) was used to weigh the oven-dehydrated weed samples.

-Prior to sowing and after the decomposition of incorporated plants, top soil samples were taken from each treatment plot at a depth of 0-15 cm using a soil auger.
-Each soil sample was mixed, air dried to a constant weight and sieved in a 2 mm sieve for physical and chemical analyses.
+Before sowing and after the decomposition of incorporated plants, top soil samples were taken from each treatment plot at a depth of 0-15 cm using a soil auger.
+Each soil sample was mixed, air-dried to a constant weight, and sieved in a 2 mm sieve for physical and chemical analyses.
 The analyses were carried out at Rotas Labs, Ring-Road, Ibadan, Oyo State, Nigeria.

-The data obtained were analysed using Analysis of Variance (ANOVA) at 5% level of significance.
-Means were separated using Fisher Least Significant Difference at 5% level of significance.
+The data obtained were analyzed using Analysis of Variance (ANOVA) at a 5% level of significance.
+Means were separated using Fisher's Least Significant Difference at a 5% level of significance.

 RESULTS